 The Center for the Jewish Future has developed one of the first formal programs in America designed to give rabbis' wives the opportunity to meet with seasoned professionals to discuss issues of self, family and community in a safe and supportive environment.

-Participants have the opportunity to network, develop lasting relationships and a support system, and enjoy the intellectual stimulation of Torah study with leading Jewish scholars.
+Participants have the opportunity to network, to enjoy the intellectual stimulation of Torah study with leading Jewish scholars and to develop lasting relationships and a support system.
 Session topics have included:

 - Women's Health and Halacha [Jewish law]

 - Generation Z Kids and Teens - What has Changed and How Do We Adapt?

 - Ten Hats and Counting: The Many Roles of a Rebbetzin

 - Handle with Care: Rewards and Challenges for Rabbis' Children

 - The Elusive Search for Spirituality: Practical Tips to Use and to Share

 - Struggles with Infertility: How to assist and understand from a communal, pastoral and personal perspective

 - A Deeper Look into How to Effectively Include People with Disabilities in Our Communities.

 - Financial Planning and Managing for the Rabbinic Family